eileenho/keyboard-DDR/README.md

   let times = [];

   if (level === "easy") {
-    times = [ 5000, 9000, 14000, 20000];
+    //arrows will be further spaced apart from each other times = [ 5000, 9000, 14000, 20000];
   } else if (level === "normal" ) {
     times = [2000, 5000, 3000, 6000 ];
   } else {
-    times = [ 1000, 1500, 2500, 2000 ];
+    //arrows will be created with more frequency, and at similar times to increase difficulty times = [ 1000, 1500, 2500, 2000 ];
   }